“We are Nature — Nature is us;

 what we do to it, we do to ourselves.”

-We must transcend 'human supremacy', Lua insisted.
+We must transcend 'human supremacy', Lua proclaimed.
 This hubris of human exceptionalism is the delusional belief that we are somehow outside of Nature, that we are free to ignore the same biological laws as every other species on the planet.
-It is this delusional and dangerously false exceptionalism that deceives us into pursuing infinite growth and callously sacrificing countless other species against their will.
-All new education programs must embrace 'biospherism'.
-She explained it like this,
+It is this delusional and dangerously detached exceptionalism that deceives us into pursuing unchecked economic growth and into callously sacrificing countless other species in our pursuit of more.
+For the sake of preserving a bountiful, diverse, life-rich planet; all science education programs must philosophically embrace the core paradigm of 'biospherism'.
+She described it like this,

 "Biospherism implies unity and connection.
 It addresses underlying root causes, not superficial symptoms.
-It seeks beauty and balance.
-And it re-asserts that we are Nature — Nature is us; what we do to it, we do to ourselves."
+It values Nature's beauty and strives for ecological balance.
+And it makes this one truth crystal clear: We are Nature — Nature is us; what we do to it, we do to ourselves."

-Education in this new century needs a radical upgrade, as it will have the daunting task of preparing us to deal effectively with mounting complex ecological challenges that are now global in scale.
+Education in this new century requires a completely new operating system, as it will have the daunting task of preparing us to deal effectively with mounting complex ecological challenges that are now global in scale.
 It will also need to equip us with the new problem-solving, co-creating, and leadership skills that will be required to safely navigate a more-likely-than-not fiercely difficult future.